keithbuhler/keithbuhler.github.io/logic.md

 Propositions can either affirm or deny.
 "Fido is not a dog" is a denial."
 This activity is also called "judgement" or the activity of "Judging" -- not evaluating but simply affirming or denying.

 True premises are propositions we already know to be true or that we are reasonably confident are true.

-True beliefs originate from four main sources: experience, memory, testimony, and authority.
+True beliefs originate from five main sources: experience, memory, testimony, authority, and reason.

 * Experience.
 1st-person observation, experience, insight in the present;
 * Memory.
 1st-person observation, experience, insight from the past;